Analysis: Bellicose North Korea forces China to shift stance on old friend

 "I think it's remarkable and identifiable, the change in China's policy towards the Korean peninsula," said Zhu Feng, director of the International Security Programme at the elite Peking University.

-Zhu said China was now putting its hopes on diplomatic coercion to get North Korea to change its behaviour.
+Zhu said China was now putting its hopes on diplomatic coercion to get North Korea to change its behavior.

 "Beijing has ultimately woken up to reality ...
 At the U.N.
 Security Council, Beijing very noticeably shifted to a harder policy to get North Korea very badly hurt."